 Youth Suicides in Arizona

 Last summer, a cluster of teen suicides rocked the community of Gilbert.
 Six teenagers hanged themselves, and a seventh fell victim to suicide by shooting oneself.
-These young people, unknown to each other, lived less than 12 miles apart, but all committed suicide within a six-week period.
+Tragically, these young people, unknown to each other, lived less than 12 miles apart from each other.
+All committed suicide within a six-week period.

 Subsequently, Gilbert Public Schools underwent Suicide Alertness Training to help educators recognize students who need help and to connect them with the appropriate resources.